junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 Any sudden upset or illness that causes great distress is called la congestión by Mexican villagers.
 People speak of congestión of:

 the head, the chest, the stomach, or the whole body.
-It is said that la congestión strikes persons who break ‘the diet’ (see p.
-123), by eating foods that are forbidden or taboo after childbirth, while taking a medicine, or when they have a cold or cough.
+It is said that la congestión strikes persons who break ‘the diet’ ([see page 123](#page-123){:id="#page-123"}), by eating foods that are forbidden or taboo after childbirth, while taking a medicine, or when they have a cold or cough.

 Although these foods usually cause no harm and are sometimes just what their bodies need, many people will not touch them because they are so afraid of getting la congestión.

 Different illnesses that are sometimes called la congestión are:

-• Food poisoning, from eating spoiled food: causes sudden vomiting followed by diarrhea, cramps, and weakness (see p.
-135).
+• Food poisoning, from eating spoiled food: causes sudden vomiting followed by diarrhea, cramps, and weakness ([see page 135](#page-135){:id="#page-135"}).

 • A severe allergic reaction, in allergic persons after they eat certain foods (shellfish, chocolate, etc,), take certain medicines, or are injected with penicillin.
 May cause vomiting, diarrhea, cold sweat, breathing trouble, itchy rash, and severe distress (see p.
 166).